 - The project is essential to NCDOT‘s plan to upgrade the US 64 and NC 49 corridors from Statesville to Raleigh (US 64) and from Charlotte to Raleigh (NC 49 and US 64).

 In May 2004, the Alternative 29 Corridor was selected as the Preferred Alternative for the US 64 Asheboro Bypass.
 A Design Public Hearing was held in March 2008 to present the final design for the project to the public.
 Shortly after the 2008 hearing, project studies were suspended due to funding limitations.
 Project studies were recently re-initiated following a decision to construct the US 64 Asheboro Bypass as a Design-Build contract.
 Since 2008, the design has been modified slightly, although impacts will not have changed for most property owners.
-The location and design of the US 64 Asheboro Bypass are set; any major changes would require further study.
+The design build team may propose alternative designs that may reduce cost especially at interchanges; any major changes would require further study.

 The proposed improvements to the US 64 corridor will involve state and federal funds.
 Any agency that proposes a project involving federal funds must comply with the National Environmental Policy Act (NEPA).
 Under the NEPA, an agency must study the adverse and beneficial environmental impacts of alternatives that meet a project’s purpose and need and identify the Least Environmentally Damaging Practicable Alternative (LEDPA).
 The environmental documents have been completed for this project, and are available by clicking the link below.